 Code and data availability

-As pointed out in a recent comprehensive multiple sclerosis lesion segmentation review [45], although the number of algorithms reported in the literature is quite extensive, there were only four publicly available segmentation algorithms at the time of writing of which none are based on supervised learning.
+As pointed out in a recent comprehensive multiple sclerosis lesion segmentation review [45], although the number of algorithms reported in the literature is quite extensive, there were only four publicly available segmentation algorithms at the time of writing this article, of which none are based on supervised learning.
 As we did for our brain tumor segmentation algorithm [26], all of the code described in this work is publicly available through the open-source ANTs/ANTsR toolkits.
 Through ANTsR (an add-on toolkit which, in part, bridges ANTs and the R statistical project) we use the package [46] using the default settings with 2000 trees per model and 500 randomly selected samples per label per image.

 In addition, similar to our previous offering, we plan on creating a self-encapsulated example to showcase the proposed methodology.
 The fact that the data will also be made available through the Federal Interagency Traumatic Brain Injury Research (FITBIR) repository along with the manual labelings will facilitate reproducibility on the part of the reader as well as any interest in extending the proposed framework to other data sets.